pavelkomarov/pavelkomarov.github.io/_writing/git_cheatsheet.md

 Merge the commits from some other local branch in to the current branch.

 ###### `git branch -d <branch-name>`
 Delete the local branch when you’re done with it.
 Typically once code is merged you do this to reduce clutter.
+This only deletes the local copy; the remote copy of your branch can be deleted manually on GitHub or, if you check the checkbox at pull request creation, gets cleaned up when an associated PR is merged.

 <br/>
+<a class="anchor" id="Advanced"></a>
 #### Advanced
 <br/>